kunalbhagawati/take_home_assignment_skeleton/Readme.md

 # Making this candidate ready
 - Modify the `problem.md` file to define your problem.
-- Change any of the other files here.
+- Change any of the other files here (you might want to change `docker-compose.yml`, it metions the `client` is optional and only the backend is neccessary).

 - Run the `./build.sh` script in your terminal:
     `./build.sh`